kavir1698/GraphNotes_old/src/how_to_compile_executables/README.txt

-Instructions how to build the project:
+Instructions how to build the program from source.

 Windows:
 1. Check the version of Python.
 This should be 3.5.
 Other versions have not been tested.
 For checking this, type in cmd: python --version.
 If you see this error: " 'python' is not recognized as an internal or external command, operable program or batch file.", install Python3.5 or type in cmd full path to python.exe (For example "C:\Python35\python.exe")